Skip to main content

 Official NHA Study Materials: NHA sells a study guide and practice exam bundle (~$60).
 Useful for understanding official terminology and format.
 Not sufficient alone for passing.

 Practice Questions: NHA-style questions are scenario-based.
 You need 300-500 practice questions minimum for exam-day fluency.
-Our PhlebotomySkills platform includes 500+ NHA CPT-aligned questions with detailed rationales.
+Our PhlebotomySkills platform includes a 330+ question bank aligned to the NHA CPT (and ASCP PBT) with a detailed rationale on every answer.

 Flashcards: Tube colors, additives, inversions, order of draw.
 Drill daily for 2-4 weeks.
 Spaced repetition builds retention better than reviewing notes.